MonikaGahalawat11/Head-Matters--Code/README.md

 # Head-Matters--Code
-Preprocessing -- We've used openface(https://github.com/TadasBaltrusaitis/OpenFace) to extract pose angles anad action units for kineme and AU generation.
+Preprocessing -- We've used openface(https://github.com/TadasBaltrusaitis/OpenFace) to extract pose angles and action units for kineme and AU generation.

 Model Architecture -- We've done Chunk level and video level analysis for both the datasets MIT and FICS.
 For more details, please refer to paper.